a-slice-of-py/poffertjes/README.md

 Friendly, pythonic interface for running probabilistic queries on dataframes using mathematical notation.

+!!! danger "Funny side-project"
+    This is a personal experiment of coding a library with a mixed approach between TDD and spec-driven design.
+It's not meant for production use since I currently do not expect to actively maintain it.

 ## Features

 - **Mathematical notation**: Write probability queries like `p(x)`, `p(x == 5)`, `p(x).given(y)`